com-480-data-visualization/Apple-Pie-Chart/README.md

 ## Exploratory Data Analysis

 The raw Wasabi dataset is provided in JSON format, which we converted to column-based formats (CSV and Parquet) more suitable for analysis.
 The raw converted files are hosted in a [HuggingFace repository](https://huggingface.co/datasets/thdai2000/wasabi_raw).
 We further selected relevant columns, merged necessary data (songs, albums, and artists), and prepared cleaned versions for downstream analysis.
+These processed files are stored in the `/proc` fold of the HuggingFace repository.

 These curated files include:
 - `song.parquet`: song-level features including title, release date, genre, chord progression, BPM, gain, emotion labels, and topic distributions.